AlexiaChen/awesome-stars/README.md

 - [fuergaosi233/wechat-chatgpt](https://github.com/fuergaosi233/wechat-chatgpt) – Use ChatGPT On Wechat via wechaty
 - [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) – This project is deprecated.
 Check my new project ChatHub:
 - [o1-labs/o1js](https://github.com/o1-labs/o1js) – TypeScript framework for zk-SNARKs and zkApps
 - [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) – Easy and blazing-fast book searcher, create and search your private library.
-Index metadata for over 10 million books in one minute as well as search in 30µs.
 This project does not store and distribute copies of documents, but only provides indexing and searching.
 - [privacy-scaling-explorations/zkp-app-boilerplate](https://github.com/privacy-scaling-explorations/zkp-app-boilerplate) – Build your zkp app with typescript, hardhat, circom, and snarkjs!
 - [threshold-network/token-dashboard](https://github.com/threshold-network/token-dashboard)
 - [cosmos/gravity-bridge](https://github.com/cosmos/gravity-bridge) – A CosmosSDK application for moving assets on and off of EVM based, POW chains